sds192fall2022/Lab1/README.md

 You will be evaluated on the completion of your lab.

-In this assignment, the following standards will be assessed:
+In this assignment, the following standards will be assessed (the number in () indicates the maximum points you can earn for a paticulrar standard for this lab):

-GITHUB
+GITHUB (0.3)

 ---
 ## Troubleshooting Common Issues